ehmicky/autoserver/docs/logging.md

 # Providers

-`provider` specifies the way you wish to send logs.
+`provider` specifies how to send logs.

 The following providers are available: [`http`](#http-log-provider), [`debug`](#debug-log-provider), [`console`](#console-log-provider) and